Using Computer Forensics to Investigate Employee Data Theft

 When employees leave your employ, they may take valuable electronic files belonging to your organization.
 If they go to work for a competitor, this can often lead to the competitor gaining an unfair advantage.

 All departing employees pose a risk of data loss or theft, most commonly occurring with executives, management, sales, marketing, R&D and engineering positions.
 In fact, by some estimates, 70% of the value of publicly traded companies is intellectual property in the form of patents, copyrights, trade secrets, financials, formulas, customer & vendor lists, plans/strategies and more.
 Any disgruntled employee, or one seeking a ‘leg up’ at their new company, is a suspect.

 Telltale Signs An Employer Should Look For

-Signs that an employee departure may warrant an investigation include unusual employee activity, such as:
+Signs that departing employee data theft may have occurred and warrants an investigation include unusual employee activity, such as:

 - Plugging a personal USB thumb drive or hard drive into a computer

 - Arriving to work at odd hours or establishing remote desktop connections during off-hours

 - Transferring large amounts of data on the company network

 - Visiting file sharing sites like Dropbox or Google Drive

 - Sending emails with attachments to personal accounts